 I have entertained the idea of using some of the same supplements I used to take, but those ideas don't last long.
-I always come back to one main thought: "It isn't worth the risk."
-Dr. Shane Miller, a pediatric sports medicine specialist at Children's, agrees, especially in the case of young athletes.
+I always come back to one main thought: "It isn't worth the risk," especially in the case of young athletes.
 Supplements don't require FDA approval, and no studies have been performed to see their effects on childrens' bodies.

-Moreover, he adds, they really haven't been proven to increase athletic performance at all.
+Moreover, they really haven't been proven to increase athletic performance at all.
 I can personally verify this since all of my supplement ingestion resulted in a whopping ZERO scholarship offers.